Recovery Service - Forth Valley

 Group work

-We run lots of different types of groups for people who use our services.
+We run lots of groups for people who use our services.

 Types of groups

-Change Group: This group is often viewed as a starting point – it will prepare you for making changes to the way you live your life with drugs and alcohol and support you to set goals and achieve those goals.
+Change Group: This is often viewed as a starting point; it will prepare you for making changes to the way you live your life with drugs and alcohol, and support you to set goals and achieve them.

 Grow Group: This group supports you to use the knowledge that you have gained from life, working with a Recovery Coordinator or another supporting person.
-The Grow group encourages you to explore how you think and feel and how this impacts your use of drugs and alcohol.
-Some of the things we will talk about in group are Communication skills, understanding motivation, Abstinence skills, Feeling/Thinking, and behaviour.
+Grow encourages you to explore how you think and feel and how this impacts your use of drugs and alcohol.
+Some of the things we talk about in group are communication skills, understanding motivation, abstinence skills, feeling/thinking and behaviour.

-Live Group: This group supports you to look at how you can manage and maintain the positive changes that you have made and looking at ways to maintain your life without substances or stability on medical intervention.
+Live Group: This group supports you to look at how you can manage and maintain the positive changes that you have made, end explore ways to maintain your life without substances or stability on medical intervention.

 We believe that those who have direct experience of our services can provide vital expertise about how to make our services work best.

-A service user (SU) is defined as any individual who is the recipient of a service, their families and carers, a former service user, and a potential service user.
+A service user is defined as any individual who is the recipient of a service, their families and carers, a former service user, or a potential service user.